-In 2023, the Compensation Committee retained Aon Hewitt Limited to provide benchmarking information on proposed compensation (the "Compensation Review").
-The total cost of the Compensation Review was \$26,000.
-The information provided was used as the basis for compensation review during the year and assisted in determining compensation for newly appointed staff.
+In 2024, the Compensation Committee retained Aon Hewitt Limited to provide benchmarking information on proposed compensation (the "Compensation Review").
+The total cost of the Compensation Review was \$8,250.
+The information provided was used as the basis for compensation review during the year.